 If a driver operates their vehicle under the influence, they could be held liable for the injured party’s damages.
 The injured victim may be eligible to recover economic, non-economic, and possibly punitive damages.
 The most common types of recoverable damages include:

-A local Charlottesville drunk driving attorney could calculate the injured party’s damages and seek compensation from the negligent driver.
+An experienced attorney in Charlottesville could calculate the injured party’s damages following a drunk driving wreck and seek compensation from the negligent driver.

 Depending on the severity of the accident and the victim’s injuries, the injured party may be entitled to punitive damages.
 In Virginia, the legal limit for driving is under 0.08.
 If they were driving with a 0.08 blood alcohol content (BAC) level, they will likely be charged with a driving under the influence (DUI).
 However, to be awarded punitive damages in Virginia, the drunk driver must have at least a 0.15 BAC.